Darwin to Adelaide is the best Aussie road trip

-Ti Tree Roadhouse offers fuel and basic provisions for travellers between Alice Springs and Tennant Creek and is the last chance to take a break before Alice Springs.
+Ti Tree Roadhouse offers fuel and basic provisions for travellers between Alice Springs and Tennant Creek.
 Fuel and food are available and it’s the last chance to stretch your legs before you head towards Alice Springs.

 Ti Tree is an unlikely agricultural centre producing significant crops of fruits and vegetables due to the abundant sunshine and huge underground water resources.

 Aileron is a roadhouse offering food, accommodation, supplies and fuel.
-Just over an hour north of Alice Springs, Aileron is home to the giant figure of the ‘Anmatjere Man’ (pronounced Am-mudge-a-ra).
+Just over an hour north of Alice Springs, Aileron is home to the giant figure of the ‘Anmatjere Man’ (pronounced Am-mudge-a-rah).